This post looks at season 3-5 of Pretty Little Liars, SPOILER free.

 So season three started out as the first two seasons had.
 It was a mixture of suspense with some bad writing to bad directing (in a few places).
 The plot was in the right place, but there were times that I found it to be too predictable.
 I don’t want to mention any particulars in case you haven’t watched this season yet, but it involves Toby mostly.
 There were a few OMG moments where at first, I gasped in horror, then realized: It’s PLL, it’s meant to be misleading.
 The other time was a really stupid thing that made me want to scream and pull out my hair.
 It’s your typical “omg-why-are-you-so-stupid” moment on screen when said character thinks everything is dandy and puts down the damn object somewhere dumb.
 That’s all I’ll say about that.
 I just thought it was horribly done and they could have found a different way to do that scene.
 The other thing that got to me was the dramatic “I’m-just-going-to-place-this-here” scene.
 I was so mad at the directing here over that scene that I almost wanted to stop watching PLL.
 However, the next episode was the Halloween episode, and while I skipped over the first two Halloween specials the first two seasons, I decided to watch this one.
 It didn’t have anything to do with the fact that I was already comfortable on my futon, oh no…

-The Halloween episode was fantastic!
+It was fantastic!
 It’s part of the reason why I continued watching the series.
 I was on the edge of my seat, I nearly had a heart-attack when I thought something was seriously going to happen to one of the girls.
 It was well directed and well written.
 As for the rest of the season, the writing and the directing picked up from there and got better, especially the season finale with finding out who red coat is.
-To be honest, I had my suspicions, but because we were mislead so many times I thought to myself “it’s probably not…it can’t be…” So when the person turned around, of course I was floored.
+To be honest, I had my suspicions, but because we were misled so many times I thought to myself “it’s probably not…it can’t be…” So when the person turned around, of course, I was floored.
 I had convinced myself that it wasn’t going to be that person!

 This season started out with lots of emotion because of what we had discovered in the season finale.
 It finally seemed like there was a happy ending, except more drama ensued.
 They still aren’t safe from A and their games.
 The girls are trying to protect someone and themselves from A, but of course, A is always one step ahead of them.
 This season is full of betrayal and for a while, I also believed it to be true.
 All the evidence pointed to this person so when said person is confronted and they look guilty, I felt so betrayed by everything that we had been led to believe.
 This was on character that I felt was decent, but turned out they had a dark side…further into the series we discover that A is still running around and it isn’t actually who we were led to believe it was-again.
 Big surprise there.
 However, we are left with a huge cliff-hanger as yet another person gets shot.
 Was is it with people getting shot?
 When I saw the gun I KNEW someone was going to get shot, and there was this one moment when they were looking out with that far-away look in their eyes and I knew it.
 “Yup, totally shot.”
 Then they showed the blood.
 I almost cried because there was so much emotion at the end of the show, and I couldn’t stop myself from watching the first episode of season 5 just to see what happened to said person.